This article may contain compensated links. Please read disclaimer for more info.

 - Options: sightseeing cruise, sightseeing cruise + glass of champagne

 The Vedettes de Paris are elegant and smaller boats, transporting fewer people.
-During the 1-hour tour, learn about the history of Paris and the sights you pass with audio commentary.
+During the 1-hour Seine boat cruise, learn about the history of Paris and the sights you pass with audio commentary.

 - Duration: 1 hour